ArnauMiro/pyLowOrder/README.md

 ### A note on h5py and h5pyp

-The *h5py* package is needed in order to have most of the functionality of pyAlya, however, it is not included in the requirements of pyAlya since it is not an essential package.
-The following instructions are intended for users to compile and obtain the parallel *h5py* package for pyAlya.
+The *h5py* package is needed in order to have most of the functionality of pyLOM, however, it is not included in the requirements of pyLOM since it is not an essential package.
+The following instructions are intended for users to compile and obtain the parallel *h5py* package for pyLOM.
 Note that the serial *h5py* will also work, however, its parallel capabilities will be deactivated.

 #### Using PIP
 In order to obtain the serial *h5py* simply do: